-JORDAN COLLEGE of the ARTS It might be one of our best-kept secrets: the Directors' Academy at the Music for All National Festival.
+JORDAN COLLEGE of the ARTS at the MUSIC FOR ALL NATIONAL FESTIVAL presented by WAMAHA in collaboration with Butler University School of Music It might be one of our best-kept secrets: the Directors' Academy at the Music for All National Festival.
 Music for All is collaborating with Butler University music education faculty this year to offer band directors and music education majors an opportunity to join us for the Directors' Academy at the Music for All National Festival, presented by Yamaha.
-For three days, you can immerse yourself in classes, clinics, concerts, rehearsals, and social interactions with icons of the band world, in collaboration with Butler University's world-class music education faculty.
+For three days, you can immerse yourself in classes, clinics, concerts, rehearsals, and social interactions with icons of the band world, in collaboration with Butler University's worldclass music education faculty.
 Choir and orchestra opportunities will follow in future years.

-ABOUT THE EXPERIENCE

-- Three-days observation of all National Festival performances, clinics, and Master Classes. - One hour "Master Class" with each of the Directors' Academy clinicians where they will discuss their philosophy, professional experience, and offer guidance and advice. - Presenter and participant dialogue in the Master Class setting. - Social events, including "Meet the Masters" with the entire National Festival Evaluation and Clinician panel. - Friday lunch, Friday dinner, and Saturday lunch included in the Festival Directors' Academy fee (2021 fee to be determined).

-- Visit musicforall.org/festivalacademy to register online. - Housing is available at an additional cost and organized through Butler University.
+ABOUT THE EXPERIENCE - Three-days observation of all National Festival performances, clinics, and Master Classes. - One hour"Master Class" with each of the • Directors' Academy clinicians where they will discuss their philosophy, professional experience, and offer guidance and advice. - Presenter and participant dialogue in the Master Class setting. - Social events, including "Meet the Masters" with the entire National Festival Evaluation and Clinician panel. - Friday lunch, Friday dinner, and Saturday lunch included in the Festival Directors' Academy fee (2021 fee to be determined) - Visit musicforall.org/festivalacademy to register online. - Housing is available at an additional cost and organized through Butler University.
+GRADUATE CREDIT For participants who are interested in obtaining college credit, they may apply for a 1-credit course offered and administered by Butler University at the current per credit hour rate of \$595.

-GRADUATE CREDIT

-For participants who are interested in obtaining college credit, they may apply for a 1-credit course offered and administered by Butler University at the current per credit hour rate of \$595.
 This course will require attendance at all scheduled activities of the Directors' Academy and the completion of a reflective response following the Directors' Academy weekend.

-HOW TO APPLY

-Apply online at musicforall.org/festivalacademy

-Access to live and on-demand coverage of Marching.
+HOW TO APPLY Apply online at musicforall.org/festivalacademy The Festival Directors' Academy is an unparalleled opportunity to sit down in an intimate setting with the icons of music education.
+FLOMARCHING Access to live and on-demand coverage of Marching.
 Behind-the-scenes footage, original content, rankings, and more!

-Watch Across All Governs
+Watch Across All Screens ćtv android 🦳 iOS Roku There.

-android 🚈

-Subscriptions starting from \$12.50 / month.
-FloMarching.com
+firety

+Sign-up at FloMarching.com 20+ SPORTS | 10,000+ LIVE EVENTS A YEAR | 2,000+ HOURS OF PREMIUM CONTENT

-MUSIC FOR ALL ANNOUNCES LEADERSHIP TRANSITION
+NEWS MUSIC FOR ALL